-Everything about Chateau Boyd Cantenac Margaux Third Growth, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Boyd Cantenac Margaux Third Growth, Bordeaux wine producer, with wine tasting notes, and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Boyd Cantenac History, Overview

 What we know of as Chateau Boyd Cantenac today was formed in 1754 by Jacques Boyd.
 Almost five decades passed before the chateau changed hands.
 At that time it was bought by John L. Brown.
 The property remained in the family because Brown was a relative of Boyd through marriage.

 Boyd Cantenac eventually became the property of the Ginestet family, a well known and established family in the Bordeaux wine trade who were famous for owning numerous top Bordeaux estates including Chateau Margaux.
 Due to the 1929 depression, they were forced to sell several of the facilities and other structures to their neighbor Chateau Margaux.
 This left Boyd Cantenac without a proper cellar in the Medoc to make their own wine.
 For a time, the ended up making their wine at Chateau Lascombes.

 In 1932, the Ginestet family finally sold the remainder of Chateau Boyd Cantenac to Pierre Guillemet.
 Guillemet was already an experienced wine maker and vigneron, as he was the owner of another Bordeaux property in Margaux, Chateau Pouget.
 The Guillemet family continue to own and manage both Left Bank chateaux today.
 Lucien Guillemet is currently managing things at Chateau Boyd Cantenac as well as at Chateau Pouget.